lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ~~~~
 {: #Fig-Bitmap-Win title='Example of a Bitmap before transmission, and the transmitted one, in any window except the last one'}

-{{Fig-Bitmap-lastWin}} shows an example of an ACK with FCN ranging from 6 down to 0, where the Bitmap indicates that the MIC check has failed but there are no missing SCHC fragments.
+{{Fig-Bitmap-lastWin}} shows an example of an SCHC ACK with FCN ranging from 6 down to 0, where the Bitmap indicates that the
+MIC check has failed but there are no missing SCHC fragments.

 ~~~~
  <-------   R  ------->  6 5 4 3 2 1 7 (*)